 Fees for individual counselling

-An initial consultation of about 30 minutes for £30
+An initial consultation for individual sessions costs £30 (half an hour)

 (For couple sessions fees etc please see below)